Decomposition spaces, incidence algebras and M\"obius inversion II: completeness, length filtration, and finiteness: Split decomposition spaces

 Having thus eliminated all the vertices of the limit diagram that corresponded to degeneracy maps, the remaining diagram has precisely the shape of the diagram computing $\Nat(\nondeg Y ,\nondeg X)$, and we have already seen that the `starting vertex' is the same, $\prod_{n\in \N} \Map(\nondeg Y_n, \nondeg X_n)$.
 For the remaining vertices, those corresponding to face maps, it is readily seen that in each case the space is that of the $\Nat(\nondeg Y, \nondeg X)$ diagram, modulo some constant factors that do not play any role in the limit calculation.
 In conclusion, the diagram calculating $\Cons( Y , X)$ as a limit is naturally identified with the diagram calculating $\Nat(\nondeg Y, \nondeg X)$ as a limit. \end{proof}

-\begin{prop} This equivalence restricts to an equivalence between semi-decomposition spaces and all maps and split decomposition spaces and conservative maps, and it restricts further to an equivalence between semi-decomposition spaces and ULF maps and split decomposition spaces and cULF maps. \end{prop}
+\begin{prop} The equivalence of Theorem~\ref{thm:semisimpl=splitcons} restricts to an equivalence between semi-decomposition spaces and all maps and split decomposition spaces and conservative maps, and it restricts further to an equivalence between semi-decomposition spaces and ULF maps and split decomposition spaces and \culf maps. \end{prop}

 \begin{blanko}{Dyckerhoff--Kapranov $2$-Segal semi-simplicial spaces.} Dyckerhoff and Kapranov's notion of $2$-Segal space \cite{Dyckerhoff-Kapranov:1212.3563} does not refer to degeneracy maps at all, and can be formulated already for semi-simplicial spaces: a $2$-Segal space is precisely a simplicial space whose underlying semi-simplicial space is a semi-decomposition space.
 We get the following corollary to the results above. \end{blanko}